eskezje/useplatformtick-research/Research.md

 ## 2. Cross-Reference Analysis

-The only xreferences to `HalpTimerPlatformClockSourceForced` is the function called `HalpTimerFindIdealClockSource`.
+The only cross-references to `HalpTimerPlatformClockSourceForced` are found in the function `HalpTimerFindIdealClockSource`.

-Now we can use the IDA plugins to look at references to `HalpTimerFindIdealClockSource`.
+We can use IDA plugins to analyze references to `HalpTimerFindIdealClockSource`:

 ```py
 Python>import export_clean_xrefs